 Hino's Hokyo-into tomb (Picture; right)

 On October 9, 2004, Typhoon "Ma-on", the most powerful one over the past decade, hit the Kanto region, bringing heavy rain and strong winds.
 It struck Irozaki cape on the southern tip of Izu Peninsula with the fiercest winds at 243 kph, or 152 mph, the sixth-strongest ever recorded on the Japanese archipelago.
 The typhoon also brought about rainfall of as much as 70 millimeters, or 2 3/4 inches, for one hour in central Tokyo.
 About 6,200 households in central and eastern Japan were ordered or recommended to evacuate.
 Transportation systems in the area were paralyzed.
-Bullet trains on the Tokaido Shinkansen Line were cancelled all day long.
+Bullet trains on the Tokaido Shinkansen Line stopped running all day long.
 Japan Airlines and All Nippon Airways cancelled all flights leaving and arriving at Tokyo's Haneda Airport.
 According to the National Police Agency, the typhoon flooded more than 300 houses and caused 100 landslides.
 The death toll reached 22.
 It was the Japanese version of Hurricane Katrina.
 "Ma-on", which means horse saddle in Cantonese, passed by Kamakura on the evening of October 9.
 Violent winds and torrential rain caused landslides and felled a lot of trees, giving damages on many historic sites.
 Hokyo-into for Toshimoto Hino was totally damaged by fallen trees, but was restored immediately by the rich Imperial Household Agency.

 Memorial Day for the Loyalist